choppymaster/shone-bot/README.md

 ## contributing

 If you want to contribute to this project, Feel free to open a pull request!
-We will run a build with a linter, to check if your contributing have conflicts.
+This will run a CI with a linter, to check if your contributing have errors.
+Dont leak your bot details here!